geojeff/kivy-statecharts/examples/concurrent/shuttle/README.md

 Description
 ===========

 *shuttle* is a mock control panel for the Space Shuttle's Reaction Control System (RCS) used for controlling forward and aft bays of small thrusters.
+There are 44 thrusters that individually fire in some combination when the fuel is mixed with an oxidizing substance (hypergolic combination), so that there is no need for an igniter device.
+Most of the 44 are a larger type called primary thrusters; six of the 44 are smaller vernier thrusters.

+"Each RCS thruster burns a combination of monomethyl hydrazine and nitrogen tetroxide liquid fuel.
+Each primary thruster can produce a thrust of 870 pounds, while each vernier thruster can produce a thrust of 24 pounds.
+The RCS thrusters can be fired in a plethora of combinations depending on the specific mission requirements." (from http://spaceline.org/rocketsum/orbiter-systems.html).

+The OMS, the Orbital Maneuvering System, is a different system consisting of two larger engines.

-You can see images and descriptions of the system on these web pages:
+You can see images and descriptions of the RCS system on these web pages:

 http://www.columbiassacrifice.com/&0_shttlovrvw.htm